Updated: Apr 4

 You can make it into a mulch by sprinkling it with other organic mulch that you use to mulch your garden.

 Make sure it is mixed with other mulch and not left to dry out on the top of your soil.
 Otherwise, it will prevent moisture from getting into your soil.

 You'll find a bunch of articles on the net that advise you to use coffee grounds as a repellent.

 However, this advice is anecdotal and hasn't proven to be 100% effective in repelling slugs and ants.

-My advice is to give it a try as a natural option.
+My advice is to try it as a natural option.
 It's said that slugs find the texture of the coffee grounds uncomfortable and the grounds are toxic to them.
 It may deter 1 or 2 slugs but not a whole host of them.

 Coffee grounds as a fungicide

-Try using other forms of natural fungicide, such as horsetail that is a common weed.
+Try using other forms of natural fungicide, such as horsetail which is a common weed.